 - A signed and completed filming Permit Application form;

 - All applicable fees paid prior to booking date, plus any additional charges for clean up, repairs to return site to original condition.
+Please note cash payments will no longer be accepted.
 Filming Permit application fees are non-refundable.

 - All additional approvals/permits as specified in the permit;